56 Different Types of Ants in Louisiana

 The Red imported fire ants are known for their painful stings.
 The Red imported fire ant is the most common ant in Louisiana and is considered one of the world’s 100 worst invasive species.

 To make matters worse, they’re also known for being difficult to control.
-They can be found in many habitats, including urban areas, where they often nest under sidewalks, and rural areas, where they’re often found nesting in trees.
+They can be found in many habitats, including urban areas, where they often nest under sidewalks, and rural regions, where they’re usually found nesting in trees.

-Red imported fire ants are an aggressive type of ant that will attack anything that disturbs their mound or gets near their colony.
+Red imported fire ants are aggressive and will attack anything that disturbs their mound or gets near their colony.

 Leave a Reply